PlayStation Portable (PSP) Architecture

 The remote port uses the RS-232 protocol [26], an old standard for transferring data in serial.
 Though the specification wasn’t publicly available to developers (let alone documented), a couple of audio headsets with control buttons appeared on the market.
 They apparently use the serial port to send commands (play, pause, etc.) to the console.

-In later models (2000 and 3000), the remote port was expanded with an extra YCbCr pinout.
-Sony shipped three video cables (component, S-Video and composite) that rely on this interface to enable users to see the contents of the PSP screen on the TV.
+In later models (‘2000’ and ‘3000’), the remote port was expanded with an extra YCbCr pinout.
+Sony shipped three video cables (component, S-Video and composite) that rely on this interface to broadcast the PSP’s screen to the TV.

-The video cable will send a frame with a resolution of 720x480 pixels (in NTSC) or 720x576 pixels (in PAL), in progressive or interlaced mode (the latter option is only available on the 3000 model).
-As the PSP’s resolution is 480x272 pixels, games will show black bars to correct the aspect ratio.
-However, the bars won’t show when the console is running the ‘XMB’ visual shell, which natively supports adjusting its resolution according to the video cable.
+The video cable sends a frame with a resolution of 720x480 pixels (in NTSC) or 720x576 pixels (in PAL), in either progressive or interlaced mode (the latter option is available only on the 3000 model).
+As the PSP’s native resolution is 480x272 pixels, games show black bars to preserve their aspect ratio.
+However, these bars don’t show when the console is running the ‘XMB’ visual shell, which natively supports adjusting its resolution according to the video cable.

 Audio

-In this section we tend to encounter a PSG, sequencer or a large mixer.
+In this section, we tend to encounter a Programmable Sound Generator (PSG), a sequencer or a large mixer.
 This is because, at the end of the day, dedicated audio hardware is meant to offload audio operations from the CPU.
 Although if this hardware turns out to be ‘weak’, it degrades the sound capabilities of the console.

 Now, what we consider ‘sound hardware’ in the PSP is very bare-bones: only two PCM channels and a stereo mixer.
 The maximum sampling rate and resolution are 48 kHz and 16-bit, respectively.

 I don’t see any of the accelerators I mentioned in the first paragraph.
 So, does this imply that the sound will be as limited as other cases showed?
 No!
-Because the hardware of the PSP enables to compensate it with more software.
+Because the PSP relies on software to compensate for this.

 You see, while there isn’t a large amount of sound-related circuitry, Sony supplied a lot of general-purpose components.
 These can help with audio decoding, streaming and mixing.
 I’m talking about the Media Engine.